mohg5263/HM_Comer_Simulation/README.md

 ### In this example:

 - The `canBeOpen` property determines whether the door can be opened.
 Setting it to `FALSE` prevents the door from being opened during the simulation.

+    > **Note**: The `canBeOpen` parameter is `TRUE` by default and may not appear in the world file.
+You can explicitly add `canBeOpen FALSE` to make the door unopenable.

 - The `position` value controls the angle of the door hinge.
 A value of `0` keeps the door closed, while `1.57` opens it to a 90-degree angle.